heroku/roadmap/README.md

 **Q: Why are there no dates on your roadmap?**

 A: Security, stability, and availability of Heroku is our top priority.
 That means we cannot commit to hard deadlines for new feature work because plans may change due to operational priorities.
-We're strongly comitted transparancy in the roadmap and will update issues as we make progress or if we encounter delays.
+We're strongly committed transparency in the roadmap and will update issues as we make progress or if we encounter delays.
 Items on the roadmap are not a firm guarantee that a feature will be released.

 **Q: Is everything on the roadmap?**